SwissDataScienceCenter/renku-graph/knowledge-graph/README.md

 * `query`      - to filter by matching field (e.g., title, keyword, description, etc. as specified below)
 * `type`       - to filter by entity type(s); allowed values: `project`, `dataset`, `workflow`, and `person`; multiple `type` parameters allowed
 * `creator`    - to filter by creator(s); the filter would require creator's name; multiple `creator` parameters allowed
+* `owned`      - to reduce the results to entities where the caller is an owner; this parameter does not require any value
 * `visibility` - to filter by visibility(ies) (restricted vs. public); allowed values: `public`, `internal`, `private`; multiple `visibility` parameters allowed
 * `namespace`  - to filter by namespace(s); there might be multiple values given; for nested namespaces the whole path has be used, e.g. `group/subgroup`
 * `since`      - to filter by entity's creation date to >= the given date